Bayer-Group/BIC-AdEPro/README.md

 The AdEPro Shiny app depicts the **temporal progress of all adverse events in every study subject** and enables the user to give profound answers to complex questions surrounding adverse events such as the **frequency, duration and correlation** of adverse events of interest.
 The incorporated sound component stresses changes in the adverse event profile of the study.

-Additionally, to keep an overview of even **large trials** (\>500 patients), intelligent sorting algorithms under the name of '**AdEPro AI**' (based on seriation techniques from the seriation package by Hahsler) allow to sort the patients in a way that **patients with similar adverse event profiles are close to one another** and relevant differences between the treatment groups regarding the displayed adverse events remain recognizable at first sight.
+Additionally, to keep an overview of even **large trials** (\>500 patients), intelligent sorting algorithms under the name of '**AdEPro AI**' (based on seriation techniques from the seriation package by Hahsler [[1]](#lit1)) allow to sort the patients in a way that **patients with similar adverse event profiles are close to one another** and relevant differences between the treatment groups regarding the displayed adverse events remain recognizable at first sight.

 As a complete alternative to the patient-by-patient 'circle view', an aggregated "**barplot view**" is implemented which displays the **aggregated numbers of subjects with adverse events**, which can be especially helpful in case the numbers are too great to be easily counted.